 Virginia Beach DUI Defense Attorney for Drunk Driving Charges

-Understanding DUI Charges in Virginia Beach and Nearby Areas
+Understanding DUI Charges in Virginia Beach & Nearby Areas

-Driving under the influence of alcohol or drugs (DUI) is a crime in the Commonwealth of Virginia, the penalties for which are severe.
-Beyond the criminal penalties, you will be classified as a high-risk driver, paying substantially more in auto insurance.
+Driving under the influence of alcohol or drugs (DUI) is a serious crime in the Commonwealth of Virginia, with severe penalties.
+Beyond the criminal consequences, you will be classified as a high-risk driver, leading to substantially higher auto insurance premiums.

 As a DUI lawyer, he is also experienced in the various ways to challenge a DUI case, even if you failed the breath, blood or field sobriety tests, which are notoriously subject to errors.